 Unitholders residing in Germany for tax purposes may be subject to an additional tax related to investing in UCIs classified as non-transparent in the current state of German regulations.
 However, the management company is making its best efforts to avoid this qualification.

 III - 2 Special provisions:

-Codes ISIN:
+• ISIN codes:

 Unit classes ISIN codes

 A unit FR0007036926

-H unit FR0011883347

-R unit FR0013269875

 B unit FR0013313996

-Management objective:
+• Management objective: